Solvro/backend-topwr-sks/README.md

 ## Description

 SKS Menu Scraper is a tool designed to automatically fetch and parse information about canteen menus, such as dish names, portion sizes, and prices.
-The project saves the scraped data into a database and provides a RESTful API for users to access menu items.
+The project saves the scraped data into a database and provides a RESTful API for users to access menu items

 ## Development